ClodaghMurphy/Assignment/README.md

 Created by Guido van Rossum and first released in 1991, Python is considered to be an accessible language for new programmers (like me) to learn because the syntax (the form of language the program must receive to compute) is simple and consistent.

 ## Instructions for downloading this repository
-Log on to github and search for user ClodaghMurphy, the repository is entitled Assignment PANDS 2019
+Log on to github and search for user ClodaghMurphy, the repository is entitled Assignment

 ## Instructions for running the code displayed in each solution